lucasdevit0/Predictive-Maintanance/README.md

 # SupervisedML-Predictive-Maintanance

-This project implements a logistic regression model using scikit-learn to classify the type of failure in industrial machines.
-The model was trained on a dataset containing 10,000 data points, sourced from Kaggle.
+This project uses a logistic regression model implemented in scikit-learn to classify the type of failure in industrial machines.
+The model was trained on a dataset of 10,000 data points obtained from Kaggle, which includes features such as Quality, Air Temperature, Process Temperature, Rotational Speed, Torque, and Tool Wear.

-The logistic regression model was able to predict the failure type with an accuracy of 98%.
-To visualize trends in the data, the seaborn library was used to create a pairplot.
+The logistic regression model achieved an accuracy of 98% in predicting the failure type.
+To understand the relationships between the features and the target, seaborn was utilized to create a pairplot.

-This project is suitable for those interested in predictive maintenance and machine learning, and serves as a foundation for further improvements and optimizations to the model.
+The data showed that most of the machines in the dataset were of low quality, and that most failures were due to heat dissipation.
+Feature scaling was also performed to numerically categorize the failure type.